 There's a lot of dissatisfaction with Clinton back in the day.

-There were hopes when he got uh when he first got elected.
+There were hopes when he first got elected.

-Remember the other thing that he gave us was um Don Astro Talon, the military.
+Remember, the other thing that he gave us was Don't Ask Do Kell in the military.

-And uh, you know, that was you know, that and Domer are probably the two most harmful things that have ever been done to gays.
+And, you know, that and DOMA are probably the two most harmful things that have ever been done to gays.

-And you know, but he did them in order to stay at sixty-five percent approval and to get re-elected.
+But he did them in order to stay at 65% approval and to get reelected.

-Now these two now that Obama looks at it and Hillary Clinton, they've evolved to change their mind on it, you know, because it's you know politically expedient.
+Now that Obama looks at it and Hillary Clinton, they've evolved to change their mind on it because it's politically expedient.

-But you know, I just think if if we can get the debate point out there that in this Supreme Court case, I don't, you know, I it's a conservative core value that there shouldn't be this unfair debt tax.
+But, you know, I just think if we can get the debate point out there that in this Supreme Court case, I don't, you know, it's a conservative core value that there shouldn't be this unfair death tax.

-If she gets to keep the three hundred and sixty thousand that they saved together in her half of the house, she'll be able to pay for her own medical care in her final years.
+If she gets to keep the $360,000 that they saved together in her half of the house, she'll be able to pay for her own medical care in her final years.

-Well, in Clinton's case, I I think I think he he signed on the DOMA for a lot of reasons.
+Well, in Clinton's case, I think he signed on the DOMA for a lot of reasons.

 One of the reasons was that he didn't want to be accused of supporting same-sex marriage.

-There just wasn't anything in it in nineteen ninety-seven to be gained by a politician for supporting same-sex marriage.
+There just wasn't anything in it in 1997 to be gained by a politician for supporting same-sex marriage.

-The law of the land is what it is, and we're we're now sympathy has has arisen.
+Now, on this, the two women that you're talking about, the law of the land is what it is, and we're now sympathy has arisen.

 So New York does recognize their marriage.

-So they don't pay st state taxes, New York state estate taxes.
+So they don't pay state taxes, New York state estate taxes.

 They only pay federal.

-Um, you know, so you know, it it's more complicated.
+You know, so, you know, it's more complicated.

-They should stand for the um the idea that that uh two people that are partners though not married should benefit as married couples do uh at at that time to divide estates.
+They should stand for the idea that two people that are partners, though not married, should benefit as married couples do at time to divide estates.

-Yeah, I think when when you start off a conversation, you know, in my opinion, there's you know, I'm a Catholic, there's it's much different asking for the sacramental holy matrimony in the Catholic church, which I don't want, than to ask to be able to pass a half a house that we bought together onto the other one and to visit each other in the hospital.
+Yeah, I think when you start off a conversation, in my opinion, I'm a Catholic, it's much different asking for the sacrament of holy matrimony in the Catholic Church, which I don't want, than to ask to be able to pass a half a house that we bought together onto the other one and to visit each other in the hospital.

-I think it's fine for you know to eliminate the death tax for for um same-sex partners and for allow them to visit each other in the hospital.
+So just like Sarah Palin did in the debates, I think it's fine to eliminate the death tax for same-sex partners and for allow them to visit each other in the hospital.

-You're ad advocating all of that be made legal but not marriage.
+You're advocating all of that be made legal, but not marriage.

 Well, if these two women were sisters, if they were sisters, she would have to pay this tax.

-If their sisters, yeah, I guess they would.
+If sisters can't get married, if they're sisters, yeah, I guess they would.

-Um, what I say is um these are you know, two women that were under the radar screen for 40 years buying a house together.
+You know, what I say is these are, you know, two women that were under the radar screen for 40 years buying a house together.

-What business does Obama's you know, Obama and Clinton have in spending millions of dollars fighting them in court to take the three hundred and sixty thousand half of the retirement plan in the house.
+What business does Obama's Obama and Clinton have in spending millions of dollars fighting them in court to take the $360,000 half of the retirement plan in the house?

 Anyway, it's what it's all about.